chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-08-10-manage-your-svg-files-with-eleventys-render-plugin.md

 });
 ```

-And to call a file, you'd write the following:
+And to call a file, you’d write the following:

 ```njk{% raw %}
 {% svg "rss", { class: "icon", title: "RSS" } %}